 When I first started out, trying to find information on creating websites and making money from them, I went to a very expensive weekend course, held in a posh hotel in Sydney, Australia.
 The presenters were really upbeat young people who seemed to be riding a wave of success.

-The first thing they demonstrated was how to get on the first page of Google, which they did with great fanfare within 24 hours.
+The first thing they demonstrated was how to get your website on Google page 1, which they did with great fanfare within 24 hours.

 But what I realized, even then, was that they did it with a completely unknown keyword for which no one would be searching.
 It was their brand name, and the only people looking for that would be people who already knew about it.